elabraha/redis_streams_eliana_abraham/readme.md

 - my first implementation of the interface was terrible, the new one is better but such a waist of time I just should have had the tests and that's it but I felt like it was important that one could play around with this and do things I didn't really test for.
 - There are probably some security or bug related issues I didn't pay attention to as well.
 - My interfaces is probably the worst way to interface with this as just regular input with no ease of use features normal CLIs have.
 This is garbage but I didn't want to overcomplicated it.
+- These unit tests are very very simple and there's probably so many bugs I'm missing but again time constraints I started to run out of time to do this.
+I want to try testing with a lot more data and check for mor individual weird bugs.
+- I also don't test the interface which I should absolutely do.
 - And lastly my tests are terrible, it's been a while since I tested so barebones like this especially with threads that I don't know how effective this is, I tried.
 The simulated concurrent calls tests definitely don't replicate the many concurrent calls to a server you might have and so I don't reach resource constraints or issues with locks or anything.
 I only have one simple test that if my code didn't lock resources would deadlock, hopefully, but it doesn't so I guess we're good.

 ## Future Hardening/Productionizing Things You Should Probably Do Maybe: